yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 # What's the concern

 It's known to all that the large pre-trained models consume tremendous energy for the sake of parameter fitting and model inferencing.
+For instance, the researchers from HuggingFace and Carnegie Mellon University tested 88 different AI models across various tasks, finding that most tasks consumed minimal energy, equivalent to watching nine seconds or 3.5 minutes of Netflix per 1,000 repetitions (see [here](https://arxiv.org/pdf/2311.16863.pdf) for more details).
+However, image-generation models proved notably energy-intensive, using almost as much energy as charging a smartphone to produce a single image.

+In this blog post, I will explain how artificial intelligence models consume energy from multiple levels, ranging from the compilation and execution of computer system programs to underlying hardware and chips.

 # How AI model works

-Though it's not scientifically correct to term the large language model (LLM) as the equivanlent to AI model, hereafter the "AI" model refers narrowly to the foundation model where the deep learning algorithm is used for building the model for predictive analysis.
-It might be worth mentioning that the following sub-section that describes the low-level computing system details apply to any type of AI models where the computation that is involved in the model itself is generally performed on the hardware that is made of silicon.
+While it may not be scientifically accurate to label the large language model (LLM) as equivalent to an AI model, hereafter the term "AI" model specifically refers to the foundational model utilizing deep learning algorithms for predictive analysis.
+It is important to note that the subsequent sub-section detailing low-level computing system specifics applies to all types of AI models, where the computations are typically executed on silicon-based hardware.
+We will analyze how artificial intelligence models consume energy at the computer hardware level through two distinct processes: *model training* and *model inferencing*.

 ## Training